robreeves/agreed/README.md

 # Agreed
-A general consistency service based on Paxos
+A general consensus service based on Paxos